sakshimaan/HealthCare/README.md

 # Features :-

-- Every person has roles like - PHYSICIAN,THERAPIST, DENTIST, PHARMACIST, NURSE, DIETITIAN, PATIENT.
+- Every person has roles like - PHYSICIAN, THERAPIST, DENTIST, PHARMACIST, NURSE, DIETITIAN, PATIENT.
 - Persons have their Status ( “is active” or “not active”).
 - A physician can be associated with many hospitals.